 Describe Your Business with a Detailed Description

-The business plan is incomplete without its detailed description.
-Consider this part of the plan as an “about us” section.
-You need to explain what your business is and why you decided to take up the project.
+The business plan is incomplete without a detailed description.
+It is similar to an “about us” section.
+Explain what your business is and why you decided to take up the project.
 The more detailed it gets the better.

 However, it is recommended that you cover sections like: